 • Gabon plans to double staff at its National Parks Agency from 750 to 1,500

 • Uganda intends to construct an electrified fence around Murchison Falls National Park to reduce human‐elephant conflict

 • Botswana will form an intelligence‐led special operations unit to support wildlife rangers

 • Kenya will launch a National Conservation Endowment Fund, whose profits will fund conservation

-2. Technical capacity: These conservation interventions center on the protection of elephants in the wild, the management of human-elephant conflict, and smart new ways to fund the maintenance of key elephant refuges.
-They include new rapid reaction ranger units, support for strengthening prosecutions, electrified fences, and conservation investment strategies – a ‘toolkit’ of methods pioneered by Space for Giants alongside partner organizations.
+2. Technical capacity: These conservation interventions centre on the protection of elephants in the wild, the management of human-elephant conflict, and smart new ways to fund the maintenance of key elephant refuges.
+They include new rapid reaction ranger units, support for strengthening prosecutions, electrified fences, and conservation investment strategies – a ‘toolkit’ of methods pioneered by Space for Giants alongside partner organisations.

-4. Key influencers: In total, over 200 delegates attended including African governments, senior delegations from the US, Europe, China, Russia, the UN, leading financiers and philanthropists, conservation experts, as well as celebrity influencers including Sir Elton John, Lupita Nyongo and Bear Grylls.
+4. Key influencers: In total, over 200 delegates attended including African governments, senior delegations from the US, Europe, China, Russia, the UN, leading financiers and philanthropists, conservation experts, and celebrities and key influencers including Sir Elton John, Lupita Nyongo and Bear Grylls pledged their support.
 The Summit was attended by 120 media generating broadcast, online and print exposure reaching a global audience in excess of 853 million people.
 Social media interactions reached over 1 million people.